webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

   the creation of the push message.

-A push subscription that is not restricted to a particular key MAY still validate a token that is present, except for the last check.
-A push service MAY then reject a request if the token is found to be invalid.
+A push subscription that is not restricted to a particular key MAY still validate a JWT that is present, with the exception of the last check.
+A push service MAY then reject a request if the JWT is found to be invalid.

 Note: